Blaxploitation: Stereotypes

 The genre's role in exploring and shaping race relations in the United States has been controversial.
 Some held that the blaxploitation trend was a token of black empowerment, but others accused the movies of perpetuating common white stereotypes about black people.
 As a result, many called for the end of the genre.
 The NAACP, Southern Christian Leadership Conference and National Urban League joined to form the Coalition Against Blaxploitation.
 Their influence in the late 1970s contributed to the genre's demise.
-Literary critic Addison Gayle wrote in 1974, "The best example of this kind of nihilism / irresponsibility are the Black films; here is freedom pushed to its most ridiculous limits; here are writers and actors who claim that freedom for the artist entails exploitation of the very people to whom they owe their artistic existence."
+Literary critic Addison Gayle wrote in 1974: "The best example of this kind of nihilism / irresponsibility are the Black films; here is freedom pushed to its most ridiculous limits; here are writers and actors who claim that freedom for the artist entails exploitation of the very people to whom they owe their artistic existence."

 Films such as Super Fly and The Mack received intense criticism not only for the stereotype of the protagonist (generalizing pimps as representative of all African-American men, in this case) but for portraying all black communities as hotbeds for drugs and crime.

 Blaxploitation films like Shaft, Car Wash, and Super Fly feature hypermasculine women, effeminate men, and 'jester-like' comic relief homosexual caricatures.
 These depictions have been criticized for reinforcing stereotypical notions of black homosexuality, though some films like Car Wash have been noted in allowing queer characters to respond to pejorative accusations levied against them.

-Blaxploitation films such as Mandingo (1975) provided mainstream Hollywood producers, in this case Dino De Laurentiis, a cinematic way to depict plantation slavery with all of its brutal, historical and racial contradictions and controversies, including sex, miscegenation, rebellion.
+Blaxploitation films such as Mandingo (1975) provided mainstream Hollywood producers, in this case Dino De Laurentiis, a cinematic way to depict plantation slavery with all of its brutal, historical and racial contradictions and controversies, including sex, miscegenation, and rebellion.
 The story world also depicts the plantation as one of the main origins of boxing as a sport in the U.S.

 In the late 1980s and early 1990s, a new wave of acclaimed black film makers, particularly Spike Lee (Do the Right Thing), John Singleton (Boyz n the Hood, and Allen and Albert Hughes (Menace II Society) focused on black urban life in their movies.
 These directors made use of blaxploitation elements while incorporating implicit criticism of the genre's glorification of stereotypical "criminal" behavior.

 Alongside accusations of exploiting stereotypes, the NAACP also criticized the blaxploitation genre of exploiting the black community and culture of America, by creating films for a profit that those communities would never see, despite being the vastly misrepresented main focus of many blaxploitation film plots.
 Many film professionals still believe that there is no truly equal "Black Hollywood" as evidenced by the "Oscars So White" scandal in 2015 that caused uproar when no black actors were nominated for "Best Actor" at the Academy Awards.